MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-reference-guide.md

 This section describes all methods, data types, properties, and triggers in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 They also provide general descriptions of some of the features and functionality that [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] supports.

 > [!TIP]
-> If you already know the name of a certain data type, method, property or trigger, use the **Filter by title** field in the upper left corner, above the table of contents to find the topic faster.
+> If you already know the name of, for example, a data type, method, property, or trigger, use the **Filter by title** field in the upper left corner, above the table of contents to find the topic faster.

 In the table of contents, all [AL methods](methods-auto/library.md) are listed under the AL data types that they support.
 Each data type topic contains a description of the data type.
 Under the **Methods** node, you will also find the [Method Attributes](attributes/devenv-method-attributes.md) and the [Option Types](methods-auto/action/action-option.md), both lists are sorted alphabetically.